MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 --------

-Version 03 format of file change announcements for sr_post.
+Version 03 format of file change notification messages for sr_post.

-An sr_post message consists of a topic, and the *BODY*
+An sr_post notification message consists of a topic, and the *BODY*

 **AMQP Topic:** *<version>.{<dir>.}*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~